 The reason I moved to Cyanogen was two fold:

-One of the first things I’m interested in driving is how we rapidly leverage the input from our users and feed that directly to our product team.
-As with any product, our users bring a lot of valuable insights and experiences to the table. th Cyanogen, whose roots are with the community, it’s crucial that we continue to have our finger on the pulse of users who are so valuable to us.
+One of the first things I’m interested in driving is how we rapidly leverage the input from our users feed that directly to our product team.
+As with any product, our users bring a lot of valuable insights experiences to the table. th Cyanogen, whose roots are with the community, it’s crucial that we continue to have our finger on the pulse of users who are so valuable to us.

 Momii: The community members who contribute code are volunteers, so no direct monetary compensation is provided.
-They are motivated to do so because they are passionate about CyanogenMod and want to help build the best user experience possible.
+They are motivated to do so because they are passionate about CyanogenMod want to help build the best user experience possible.

 : How long have you been an Android user, Cyanogen or otherwise?

-Fun fact: I’ve never owned an iPhone.
+Fun fact: I’ve never owned an ione.

 : at phone are you sporting these days?

 Momii: I got in a habit of carrying multiple devices from working at HTC.
-I’m carrying an unlocked HTC One (M8) and a OnePlus One.
+I’m carrying an unlocked HTC One (M8) a Oneus One.
 Those that follow me know that I enjoy using all kinds of devices, including competing ones.
 It’s always good to be able to speak about your company’s product as compared to what else is available out there.
-Oh, and I also just picked up a Nexus 9.
+Oh, I also just picked up a Nexus 9.
 Can’t wait to get the keyboard folio to go with it!

 : at’s one app you absolutely cannot live without?